danyim/indecks/README.md

 ### Features
 - Minimalistic layout tailored for desktop and mobile on-the-go viewing
+  - Captures swipes on mobile for quickly navigating between cards
 - Markdown support for card contents
 - Import/export of decks via JSON
 - Keyboard shortcuts for quick navigation (see legend below)